 01. Distribution of Outfitter Allocated Tags.
 Allocated tags will be sold by the Department, as designated by Section 36-2107, Idaho Code, and IDAPA 24.35.01.057, "Rules of Idaho Outfitters and Guides Licensing Board," to hunters with signed agreements with licensed outfitters in those zones with a cap on the number of tags sold and in outfitter allocated controlled hunts.
 Application for the purchase of allocated tags will be made by the outfitter for the hunter on a form prescribed by the Department.
 The application shall be accompanied by the appropriate license fees and a certification by the outfitter that the hunter has a signed agreement to hunt with the outfitter making application.

-(7-1-21)T 02.
-Designated Buyers.
+02. Designated Buyers.
 Purchasers of allocated tags who return their unused tag and a notarized affidavit stating that the tag buyer has not hunted may designate another person to purchase a replacement tag.
 If the original buyer does not make a designation, the outfitter may make the designation.
 The designated buyer must pay the regular fee for the replacement tag.

-(7-1-21)T 03.
-Unsold Tags.
+03. Unsold Tags.
 Any allocation tags not sold by August 1 of each year will be sold by the Department on a first-come, first-served basis.

-(7-1-21)T 507. - 549.
-(RESERVED) 550.
-NONRESIDENT DEER AND ELK TAG QUOTAS.
+550. NONRESIDENT DEER AND ELK TAG QUOTAS.

-01. General Hunt Tag Quotas. .
-The following number of general hunt tags will be set aside annually sale to nonresidents: (7-1-21)Ť - a.
-Fourteen thousand (14,000) total deer tags (regular and white-tailed deer tags); (7-1-21)T - b.
-Twelve thousand eight hundred fifteen (12,815) total elk tags (A and B tags); (7-1-21)T c.
-One thousand five hundred (1,500) white-tailed deer tags, available only upon sell out of deer tags referenced in Subsection 550.01.a.
-(7-1-21)T 02.
-Disabled American Veteran Hunt Tag Quotas.
-The following number of disabled American veteran general hunt tags will be set aside annually and reserved for sale to eligible nonresidents.
-(7-1-21)T a.
-Five hundred (500) total disabled American veteran deer tags (regular and white-tailed deer tags); (7-1-21)T b.
-Three hundred (300) total disabled American veteran elk tags (A and B tags).
-(7-1-21)T 03.
-Exceptions.
-Tag sales to the following persons will not be counted in the quotas in Section 550 of (7-1-21)T a.
-Unqualified Residents: Persons who have moved into Idaho and by notarized affidavit show proof of their intent to become bona fide Idaho residents but are not yet qualified to purchase a resident license.
-(7-1-21)T b.
-Designated Buyers of unused nonresident tags to which the quota has already applied: an unused nonresident general hunt deer or elk tag, accompanied by a notarized affidavit stating that the tag buyer has not hunted, may be designated to another nonresident for purchase at the regular tag price, by the original buyer or an outfitter or guide retained by the original buyer, or absent such designation, may be sold by the Department on a first-come, first-serve basis.
-(7-1-21)T c.
-Holders of resident lifetime license certificates who are no longer Idaho residents.
-(7-1-21)T d.
-Holders of nonresident junior mentored tags.
-(7-1-21)T 551. - 559.
-(RESERVED) 560.
-SALE OF UNSOLD NONRESIDENT GENERAL DEER AND ELK TAGS AS SECOND TAGS.
+01. and reserved for General Hunt Tag Quotas.
+The following number of general hunt tags will be set aside sale to nonresidents: annua () a.
+Fourteen thousand (14,000) total deer tags (regular and white-tailed deer tags); () b.
+Twelve thousand eight hundred fifteen (12,815) total elk tags (A and B tags); () c. referenced in Su One thousand five hundred (1,500) white-tailed deer tags, available only upon sell out of absection 550.01.a. deer ta (igs) 02. veteran general Disabled American Veteran Hunt Tag Quotas.
+The following number of disabled A hunt tags will be set aside annually and reserved for sale to eligible nonresidents.
+Americ (an a.
+Five hundred (500) total disabled American veteran deer tags (regular and white-tailed dee er tags ();) b.
+Three hundred (300) total disabled American veteran elk tags (A and B tags). () 03. these rules: Exceptions.
+Tag sales to the following persons will not be counted in the quotas in Section on 550 (of) a. of their intent to Unqualified Residents: Persons who have moved into Idaho and by notarized affidavit sh become bona fide Idaho residents but are not yet qualified to purchase a resident license. ow pro (oof) hunted, may be Designated Buyers of unused nonresident tags to which the quota has already applied: a neral hunt deer or elk tag, accompanied by a notarized affidavit stating that the tag buye designated to another nonresident for purchase at the regular tag price, by the original bu e retained by the original buyer, or absent such designation, may be sold by the Department of e basis. r has 1 yer or not an с.
+Holders of resident lifetime license certificates who are no longer Idaho residents. ()

+d.
+Holders of nonresident junior mentored tags. ()

+560. SALE OF UNSOLD NONRESIDENT GENERAL DEER AND ELK TAGS AS SECOND TAGS.